How to Pass the CFA Level 1

 Lack of Preparation

 There’s a good chance you’ll end up dealing with exactly the same thing the other candidates did on exam day – nerves!
 But the only time nerves can really get in your way is when you haven’t prepared enough for the exam.
-The more you work to get ready for the challenge, the less impact nerves will have on your performance.
+The more you work to get ready for the challenge, the fewer impact nerves will have on your performance.

 Lack of Strategy